Traveling in Sylt, Germany

 International airports are in Hamburg and Lübeck.
-Sylt also has a national airport and has seasonal connections from big cities like Hamburg, Frankfurt, and Munich to name a few.
+Sylt also has a national airport and has seasonal connections from big cities like Hamburg, Frankfurt, and Munich among others.
 Using the train is the easiest way to get here.
 There are three train stations in Sylt, Westerland being the final station.

-Although I traveled in November to enjoy the rain, May is still considered the best time to visit Sylt as it starts to get warmer.
+Although I travelled in November to enjoy the rain, May is still considered the best time to visit Sylt as it starts to get warmer.

 Hikers, kite surfers, wildlife watchers, mudflat hikers, beach lovers, photographers, foodies, Sylt caters to everybody’s needs.